Cahu/pomp/doc/dev-notes.md

 All parallelized code is handled by creating a sub which can be passed **by name** to worker threads.

-The generated subs (which contain the code to be run in parallel) contain a synchronization statement (with a barrier) before exiting.
+The generated subs (which contain the code to be run in parallel) synchronize on a barrier before exiting.

 ## Calling